 The Vacheron Constantin 57260 watch is currently known as the most complicated watch in the world.

-Packed with 57 complications (ten of which, according to Hodinkee, are brand new), and a total of 2,826 individual components, this 957-gram pocket watch was made by hand in-house by three watchmakers for eight years.
+Packed with 57 complications and a total of 2,826 individual components, this 957-gram pocket watch was made by hand in-house by three watchmakers for eight years.

 This mega-complication watch is a white metal with multiple calendars and a double retrograde split-seconds chronograph.
 Some of the many features include six-time measurement functions, seven perpetual calendar functions, seven-alarm functions, and 8 Hebrew calendar functions.
 You can visit the official Vacheron Constantin page to see the rest of the features.